GryBsh/NabuNetSim/README.md

   macOS or Linux witht the dotnet's `System.IO.Ports`.
 So we're using a default of `115200`.
   If you experience issues, try setting this to `111865` if your on Windows or .
   - > !!
 This has no effect on the TCP Adaptor !!
-- SendDelay: The delay in iterations between each byte sent in "Slower Send" mode.
+- SendDelay: The delay in iterations between each byte sent in "Slower Send" mode, for RetroNet.
   - > For Serial the default is `500`, for TCP it is `130000`.
   - > I don't know why MAME is 260x slower than the real thing, but it is.